padkapaodev/World-Population-EDA/README.md

 # World Population Exploratory Data Analysis (EDA)

-A comprehensive data analysis project exploring global demographic patterns, growth trajectories across continents, and a deep-dive case study on Thailand's demographic transition using historical records from 1970 to 2022.
+**Project Overview:** A comprehensive data analysis project using the raw dataset (world_population.csv) from kaggle to explore global demographic patterns, growth trajectories across continents, and a deep-dive case study on Thailand's demographic transition using historical records from 1970 to 2022.

 ---